Chad Ryland: New England Patriots

 Ryland was selected by the New England Patriots in the fourth round (112th overall) of the 2023 NFL draft.

 In Week 16 on Christmas Eve night, although having missed an earlier field goal attempt and a point after attempt against the Denver Broncos, Ryland made a 56 yard field goal with two seconds on the clock for a 26–23 win.

 In total, Ryland made 16 of 25 field goal attempts (64%) and 24 of 25 extra point attempts (96%) in the 2023 NFL season; his field goal percentage was the lowest in the league among qualified kickers.

 On August 27, 2024, Ryland was waived by the Patriots as part of the final roster cuts after losing the kicking job to Joey Slye.

 Arizona Cardinals

-On October 2, 2024, Ryland was signed to the Arizona Cardinals practice squad.
+On October 2, 2024, Ryland was signed to the Arizona Cardinals' practice squad.
 On October 15, he was signed to the active roster following an injury to Matt Prater.
-He was named NFC special teams player of the month in October after kicking 3 game-winning field goals and going 8–9 overall.
+He was named NFC special teams player of the month in October after kicking three game-winning field goals and going 8–for–9 overall.
+During the Cardinals' December 8 game against the Seattle Seahawks, punter Blake Gillikin was injured so Ryland took over punting duties for the rest of the game.

+On March 8, 2026, Ryland re-signed with the Cardinals on a one-year contract.